Skip to main content

 ASTM F1776 Goggles

-Full-face certified protective eyewear mandatory for all players
+Full-face protective eyewear certified to ASTM F1776-25 — mandatory for all players at all times in play

 300 FPS Limit